 The Roman Catholic church became the “New Roman Empire”

 The Roman Empire (Western) fell in 476, and by 800 A.D., Pope Leo III (crowned Charlemagne) became the “Holy Roman Emperor.”
 The Roman Catholic Church replaced the Roman identity, which still exists through its remaining vestige—the Byzantine empire located in Constantinople.

-The Eastern Orthodox church in Constantinople* refused the need for two emperors to sit under the Roman Empire (Roman Empire was divided into Byzantine Eastern Empire or and Rome’s Western Empire which already collapsed).
+The Eastern Orthodox church in Constantinople* refused the need for two emperors to sit under the Roman Empire (Roman Empire was divided into Byzantine Eastern Empire or Rome’s Western Empire, which had already collapsed).